Axway/amplify-central/content/en/docs/amplify_relnotes/archive/_index.md

 * Could not import large API specification file
 * Azure Discovery Agent adds (Azure) to the service name
 * Agents terminate if API Manager system is unreachable on startup
-* Discovery agent does not remove API Service when API is removed in Axway API Manager
+* Discovery agent does not remove API service when API is removed in Axway API Manager
 * Azure trace is not pushed to Condor: "empty url"
 * Prevent running multiple instances of an agent on the same machine
 * Installing Traceability Agent only for v7 asks you for disco agent name